Thursday, August 25, 2011

-In this post I am discussing hosting node.js appplications in IIS on Windows using the iisnode project I have been lately working on.
+In this post I am discussing hosting node.js appplications in IIS on Windows using the iisnode project.

 What benefits does iisnode provide?

-The iisnode project provides a native IIS 7.x module that allows hosting of node.js applications in IIS.
-The project utilizes the Windows build of node.exe that has recently seen major improvements.
+The iisnode project provides a native IIS 7/8 module that allows hosting of node.js applications in IIS 7/8 and IIS 7/8 Express (WebMatrix).
+The project utilizes the Windows build of node.exe.

 Some of the advantages of hosting node.js applications in IIS using the iisnode module as opposed to self-hosting node.exe processes include: